-35. Efficient Portfolio Management
+25. Efficient Portfolio Management

-- 35.1.
-The Company may utilise the Scheme Property to enter into transactions for the purposes of Efficient Portfolio Management.
-Permitted Efficient Portfolio Management transactions (excluding stock lending arrangements) are transactions in derivatives e.g. to hedge against price or currency fluctuations, dealt with or traded on an eligible derivatives market; off-exchange options or contracts for differences resembling options; or synthetic futures in certain circumstances.
+- The Company may utilise the Scheme Property to enter into transactions for the purposes of Efficient Portfolio Management ("EPM").
+Permitted EPM transactions are transactions in derivatives e.g. to hedge against price or currency fluctuations, dealt with or traded on an eligible derivatives market; off-exchange options or contracts for differences resembling options; or synthetic futures in certain circumstances.
 The ACD must take reasonable care to ensure that the transaction is economically appropriate to the reduction of the relevant risks (whether in the price of investments, interest rates or exchange rates) or to the reduction of the relevant costs and/or to the generation of additional capital or income with a risk level which is consistent with the risk profile of the Company and the risk diversification rules laid down in COLL.
-The exposure must be fully "covered" by cash and/or other property sufficient to meet any obligation to pay or deliver that could arise. - 35.2.
-Permitted transactions are those that the Company reasonably regards as economically appropriate to Efficient Portfolio Management, that is: - (a) Transactions undertaken to reduce risk or cost in terms of fluctuations in prices, interest rates or exchange rates where the ACD reasonably believes that the transaction will diminish a risk or cost of a kind or level which it is sensible to reduce; or
+The exposure must be fully "covered" by cash and/or other property sufficient to meet any obligation to pay or deliver that could arise. - 25.2 Permitted transactions are those that the Company reasonably regards as economically appropriate to EPM, that is: - (a) Transactions undertaken to reduce risk or cost in terms of fluctuations in prices, interest rates or exchange rates where the ACD reasonably believes that the transaction will diminish a risk or cost of a kind or level which it is sensible to reduce; or - (b) Transactions for the generation of additional capital growth or income for a Sub-fund by taking advantage of gains which the ACD reasonably believes are certain to be made (or certain, barring events which are not reasonably foreseeable) as a result of:

-- (b) Transactions for the generation of additional capital growth or income for a Sub-Fund by taking advantage of gains which the ACD reasonably believes are certain to be made (or certain, barring events which are not reasonably foreseeable) as a result of: - (i) pricing imperfections in the market as regards the property which a Sub-Fund holds or may hold; or - (ii) receiving a premium for the writing of a covered call option or a cash covered put option on property of a Sub-Fund which the Company is willing to buy or sell at the exercise price, or - (iii) stock lending arrangements.
+- (i) pricing imperfections in the market as regards the property which a Subfund holds or may hold; or - (ii) receiving a premium for the writing of a covered call option or a cash covered put option on property of a Sub-fund which the Company is willing to buy or sell at the exercise price.